ysufender/CLIParser/README.md

 }
 ```

-Fun Fact: If you try to `flags.GetBool("h")` you'll always get `false`.
-That's because `h` is binded to `help` so actually there is no flag named `h`.
-That's all thanks.
+Fun Fact: If you try to `flags.GetBool("h")`, you'll get a nice, warm error message slapped into your face.
+That's because `h` flag doesn't exist, it was a CLI alias for `help`.

-Another Fun Fact: You can change the prefix used for binded flags. `CLIParser` has another constructor that takes an argument named `boundPrefix`.
+Another Fun Fact: You can change the prefix used for binded flags. `Parser` class has another constructor that takes an argument named `boundPrefix`.

 ```cpp